w3f/Grant-Milestone-Delivery/evaluations/paraspell_1_keeganquigley.md

 # General Notes

 This is a very decent delivery.
 Team put a lot of effort into the project and the UI looks great.
 Unit tests were added upon recommendation.
+Works out of the box for `Rococo`, `BiFrost`, `Pichiu`, `Karura` networks.
+This tool is very needed and will be handy for developers and users alike.

+## Docs & Testing

+Wiki guide is well written and covers:
+- Adding assets to XCM calls
+- Registering new assets on node
+- Adding a new node into the network
+- Understanding calls used in ParaSpell

+One recommendation for the [Adding Nodes](https://github.com/paraspell/ui/wiki/Adding-new-node-into-the-network#2-adding-a-node-to-the-application) section would be to include the `.vue` applicable filenames above the screenshots, which will make them easier to search for.

+Project has no unit tests.
+Please consider adding some.
+UPDATE: Unit tests were added for core functionalites.

+Project has issues running on ARM64 (Apple M1) architecture but works fine on x86/64 Ubuntu.